Wilhelm Brückner

-Wilhelm Brückner (11 December 1884 – 18 August 1954) was Adolf Hitler's chief adjutant until October 1940.
+Wilhelm Friedrich Brückner (11 December 1884 – 20 August 1954) was a German military officer who served as Adolf Hitler's chief adjutant from 1930 to October 1940.
 Thereafter, Brückner joined the Heer (army), becoming an Oberst (colonel) by war's end.
-He died on 18 August 1954 in West Germany.
+He died on 20 August 1954 in West Germany.

 Life

 Brückner was born and raised in Baden-Baden.
-He did his Abitur there.
+He did his Abitur there in 1905.
 Afterwards he studied law and economics in Strasbourg (then Straßburg, Germany), Freiburg, Heidelberg and Munich.
 In the First World War, Brückner was an officer in a Bavarian infantry regiment and was discharged as a lieutenant.
 After the war, he joined the Freikorps Epp and participated in Schützenregiment 42 as a member of the Reichswehr in suppressing the Bavarian Soviet Republic.
 Towards the end of 1919 Brückner was once again going to university, and worked for three years as a film recording technician.
 In late 1922 he joined the Nazi Party and the Sturmabteilung (SA).
 On 1 February 1923, he became leader of the Munich SA Regiment.
 Brückner was among those who were active in spurring on the Putsch.
 He warned Adolf Hitler early in November "We have so many unemployed in the ranks, men who have spent their last on uniforms, that the day is not far off when I won't be able to keep a hold on them unless you act.
 If nothing happens, we will lose control".

 Brückner became Hitler's adjutant and one of his bodyguards.
 At the time there were only five men in the personal squad, including Ulrich Graf, Emil Maurice, Christian Weber, and Julius Schaub.
 Brückner was "well liked" by the men.

 On 9 November 1923, Brückner took part in the Beer Hall Putsch in Munich, and upon its failure was found guilty of aiding and abetting high treason.
 On 1 April 1924, he was sentenced to fifteen months' imprisonment.
 Pretrial confinement time was deducted from his sentence; he, along with Wilhelm Frick and Ernst Röhm walked out of the courtroom as free men on probation.
 As soon as they had left the room, the newly freed Brückner shouted to his fellow supporters, "It's up to us now!"
 He once again took over his old SA regiment's leadership.
 From 1924 to 1928 he worked as the third general secretary at the Association for the German Community Abroad (Verein für Deutsche Kulturbeziehungen im Ausland/VDA).
 He was employed as a tennis and ski instructor, as well as a sales representative for sporting goods in Munich from 1927 until 1929 when he found work at the German Foreign Institute in Stuttgart.